ksu-cs-textbooks/cis400/content/B-git-and-github/08-branches.md

 $ git merge experiment
 ```

-This merges the specified branches with the currently checked-out branch.
+This merges the specified branch with the currently checked-out branch.
 Git accomplishes merging through a recursive strategy, which works very well.
 However, if both branches have had changes committed since the last shared commit, there is a possibility that some of those changes will overlap, and Git will not be able to determine which to use.
 This is called a _merge conflict_ and must be resolved by you.
-See the [merge conflict]({{<ref "b-git-and-github/10-merge-conflicts">}}) section later for more details.
+See the [merge conflict]({{<ref "b-git-and-github/11-merge-conflicts">}}) section later for more details.

 There are a number of reasons we might want to create a branch; let's examine some common use cases.